DisnakeDev/disnake/docs/ext/commands/commands.rst

 ^^^^^^^^^^^^^^^

 A :data:`typing.Optional` is a special type hint that allows for "back-referencing" behaviour.
-If the converter fails to parse into the specified type, the parser will skip the parameter and then either ``None`` or the specified default will be passed into the parameter instead.
+If the converter fails to parse into the specified type, the parser will skip the parameter and then either :data:`None` or the specified default will be passed into the parameter instead.
 The parser will then continue on to the next parameters and converters, if any.

 Consider the following example: